mcgill-ecse321/Bomberman/README.md

 # Scoring

 - If you kill two enemies with the same bomb, the you get double points for the second kill.

+# Powerups
+There are two different categories of powerups in Bombemran.
+Some are lost as soon as Bomberman dies while the others are kept even if Bomberman dies.
+When you restart a new game from an unlocked level, you only start with the powerups which are kept on death.

+## Kept on Death
+- Bombs - increases the amount of bombs dropped at a time by 1, up to a maximum of 10.
+- Flames - increases explosion range of all bombs by 1 square in each direction.
+- Speed - increases movement speed.

+## Lost on Death
+- Detonators - Gives the abilitiy to detonate the oldest bomb.
+- Bomb Pass - Gives the ability to pass through bombs.
+- Wall Pass - Gives the ability to pass through *destructible* walls.
+- Flame Pass - Gives immunity to explosions.